dotnet/docs/docs/core/tools/csproj.md

 This Boolean value specifies whether any items that have a type of `Content` will be included in the resulting package automatically.
 The default is `true`.

 ### BuildOutputTargetFolder
-Specifies the folder where to place the output assemblies..
+Specifies the folder where to place the output assemblies.
 The output assemblies (and other output files) are copied into their respective framework folders.

 ### ContentTargetFolders
 This property specifies the default location of where all the content files should go if `PackagePath` is not specified for them.
 The default value is "content;contentFiles".